flowchartsman/influxmarshal/README.md

 https://go-review.googlesource.com/c/go/+/171337/ )

-The "tag" option specifies that the field is a tag, and the value will be converted to a string, following influxDB specifications. (ref: https://docs.influxdata.com/influxdb/v1.7/concepts/key_concepts/#tag-value) If the "tag" option is not present the field will be treated as an influxDB field.
+The "tag" option specifies that the field is a tag, and the value will be converted to a string, following InfluxDB specifications. (ref: https://docs.influxdata.com/influxdb/v1.7/concepts/key_concepts/#tag-value) If the "tag" option is not present the field will be treated as an InfluxDB field.
 (ref:
 https://docs.influxdata.com/influxdb/v1.7/concepts/key_concepts/#field-value)